Zorio29/LitE-Webscrap/README.md

     * The file name will be the title removing special characters and replacing spaces with underscores.
     * A story named `Story title: Bk.01 Ch.01` would generate `Story_title_Bk.01_Ch.01.html`
 * `File <NAME> generated` will be printed for each of the files the script generates.
 * This process can take a long time.
+It took me about 15-20 minutes to obtain all chapters of Three Square Meals, for example.

 #### list mode
 * Create a text file with each of the urls in one line.